Sydney has it all: great beaches, magnificent harbour, and views to remember!

 There are so many exhibits showing a really wide range of species in Taronga Zoo, that you’d love this place!
 There’s also a concert stage at Taronga Zoo, which is set up for the hot shows spanning eight weekends in February and March.
 So, if you are in Sydney during that time, don’t miss them.

 6. Sydney Aquarium

 This is a great attraction, situated near Sydney Harbour’s Circular Quay.
 It’s a home of thousands of specifies – mammals, tropical, fresh, salt and cold water fishes, from Aussie ocean and rivers.
-You can walk under water and explore the Australia’s aquatic life of variety of sharks, sea turtles, listen to expert commentary and watch free shows.
+You can walk underwater and explore Australia’s aquatic life of a variety of sharks, sea turtles, listen to expert commentary and watch free shows.

 7. Sydney Tower Eye

 With its 250 m height, Sydney Tower Eye is twice the height of Sydney Harbour and a perfect start of your journey.
 It’s located in the heart of the city and will reveal the whole city to you as well as its surroundings.
 Magnificent!
 Don’t miss it!

 8. Royal National Park